TheBunkerCoin/ledger-bunkercoin/doc/TRANSACTION.md

 ## Amount units

-The base unit in BOLOK *chain* is the BOL and the smallest unit used in raw transaction is the *bolino* or mBOL: 1 BOL = 1000 mBOL.
+The base unit in BOLOK *chain* is the BUNKER and the smallest unit used in raw transaction is the *bolino* or mBOL: 1 BUNKER = 1000 mBOL.

 ## Address format